jtcovey/soccer_master/README.md

 To test you will first need Go installed on your machine, see the Building instructions above.

-With Go installed, to run the automated tests simply run `go test -v` from the projects main directory.
+With Go installed, to run the automated tests simply run `go test -v` from the projects base directory.

 ### Design

-The design of the app is to turn either the file supplied or standard in into a bufio Scanner, then read line by line.
+The design of the app is to turn either the file supplied or standard input into a bufio Scanner, then read line by line.
 Each line is first split by comma, then each half is parsed for team name and score.
 Then points are awarded to the teams based on the game results.
 The points are stored in two maps, one for the game day currently being played and one for the